 The first inhabitants were fishermen after Usedom had passed under Brandenburg Prussian rule in 1693.
 The Ahlbeck beach is a very enchanting seaside resort famous for its vast and sandy beach.
 The Ahlbeck pier is a port for ferries for cruises and includes a restaurant pavilion.

 As a tourist, you can expect this destination to fulfill your vacation need as it offers everything you desire.

 4. Sellin on Rügen

 Sellin is a resort town on Rügen, with beaches, a 1920s inspired pier, and Rügen narrow gauge railway.
 The town of Sellin situates in the state of Mecklenburg-Vorpommern, on the Rügen Island.
 The town gained popularity as a Baltic spa town.

 There’s always something to do in Sellin due to the numerous events taking place.

-During July, the town’s pier festival tops the bucket list if you ever visit this place.
+During July, the town’s pier festival tops the bucket list of fun things to do in Rügen.
 In the afternoon, families can indulge in numerous celebrations and games, while in the evening, pop stars make an appearance for live gigs.

 Tourists can utterly enjoy this town and the various attractions it offers.
 Besides the beach, the Sellin amber museum is the only museum in Rügen, which you can visit if you have a thing for a historical joyride.